Our School History

 The number of GSBS graduate programs has changed over the years.
 Neuroscience was added in 1985 and Genetics was founded in 1994.
 Clinical & Translational Science was added in 1999 and an MS in Pharmacology & Drug Development was added in 2013.
 AN MS in Biomedical Research was added in 2023.

 Some programs changed to embrace advances in biomedical sciences.
 The Physiology Program spawned the Molecular and Cellular Physiology Program, a shift that strengthened program focus on the pathobiology of disease.
 Consistent with its strong focus on molecular pathogenesis mechanisms, the Molecular Biology and Microbiology Program became the Molecular Microbiology Program.
 The Anatomy Program increased its relationship to developmental biology and translational medicine, and became the Cell, Molecular and Developmental Biology Program.
 More recently, the Pharmacology & Experimental Therapeutics PhD program was discontinued, and the Cellular & Molecular Physiology and Biochemistry Programs merged with the Cell, Molecular & Developmental Biology Program.
 In September of 2023, the Genetics and Cell, Molecular & Developmental Biology programs merged to form a new program, the Genetics, Molecular & Cellular Biology Program.
+In 2024, the school added the Masters in Biomedical Research program.

 Although the Graduate School of Biomedical Sciences graduated its first class less than 40 years ago, GSBS has established itself as a leading institution for biomedical graduate education, with over 1,000 alumni that contribute across the biomedical workforce.
 The high educational standards and the excellent training and research programs that are part of the school play a key role in the life of the Health Science Campus and Tufts University as a whole.